Walma: Learning to See Memory Corruption in WebAssembly: Threat Model

-In the browser environment (\Cref{fig:deployment}-B), the trust relationship is inverted~\cite{wemby,everything,chasms}.
-The browser forms the trusted computing base, while the Wasm Module is potentially vulnerable or compromised by malicious inputs.
-The adversary exploits a vulnerability (e.g., memory corruption) within the module to corrupt its internal state, aiming to escalate privileges or hijack the embedded web application (e.g., via XSS on shared memory). \tool acts as a security monitor: the browser acts as the \textit{verifier}, periodically checking the module's memory state to detect corruption before it escapes the sandbox.
-Given that major web applications like Figma rely on Wasm for performance-critical operations~\cite{figma_wasm}, detecting corruption before it can be exploited is essential for protection.
+\paragraph{Scenario B: Compromised Web Module.} In the browser, the trust relationship is inverted~\cite{wemby,everything,chasms}: the browser forms the trusted computing base, while the Wasm module is potentially vulnerable or already compromised by attacker-controlled inputs (\Cref{fig:deployment}, right).
+The adversary exploits a memory-corruption bug inside the module and uses the corrupted state to escalate against the embedding application.
+An overflow rewriting a Wasm-side string, for example, can reach an unsafe sink such as \verb|innerHTML| and produce DOM injection~\cite{wemby}.
+Here, \tool runs as a browser-side monitor, inspecting the module's memory at instrumented points and detecting corruption inside the sandbox before it crosses into shared host state---a meaningful defense for major Wasm-powered web applications~\cite{figma_wasm}.
+As in Scenario A, the per-module model is trained offline by the module's publisher and ships with the module.

-In both scenarios, the goal of \tool is to provide continuous attestation of the computation state, detecting integrity violations regardless of whether they originate from within the module or from external tampering.
+\paragraph{Requirements.} Together these scenarios impose four requirements on any viable defense.
+The defender controls neither the browser engine nor the cloud host, so the defense must be \circled{1}~\emph{runtime-agnostic} and add no custom Wasm runtime.
+The trust relationship runs both ways, so a single mechanism must provide \circled{2}~\emph{bidirectional coverage}, placing the verifier inside whichever domain is trusted.
+In both scenarios the adversary corrupts data while leaving the control-flow graph and the binary intact, so the defense must \circled{3}~\emph{detect data-only corruption}---and, more broadly, any mutable-state violation that code- and control-flow attestation miss.
+Finally, a browser verdict is latency-critical whereas a cloud deployment requires continuous high-assurance checks, so the defense must \circled{4}~expose a \emph{tunable security--performance contract}.